 This outdoor café is casual and sophisticated all at once.
 They serve great Lavazza Coffee, freshly baked goods such as croissants and pastries, freshly squeezed orange juice, delicious breakfasts and is great for lazy lunches.
 It’s known for its three-egg omelettes, eggs benedict, salmon croissants and seafood linguini.

-Lekker: meaning good, tasty, delicious, nice or anything to express approval or satisfaction.
+Lekker: Meaning good, tasty, delicious, nice or anything to express approval or satisfaction.

 Who can resist an eatery with a name like this?
 Situated on the main Kalk Bay strip, the restaurant claims to be the place to go if you’re looking for lekker coffee, lekker pastries and cakes, lekker food, lekker staff and service, lekker local favourites like milktart, koeksisters, botter marie and tea, vetkoek with jam and so much more.

 This was a nice little find up a side road in Kalk Bay.
 Pop in here for some good coffee and breakfast, brunch or lunch.
-Courtyard Cafe is situated just off the main road between Artvark Gallery and The Kalk Bay Theatre and close to the central park so it’s great for families with kids.
+Courtyard Cafe is situated just off the main road between Artvark Gallery and The Kalk Bay Theatre, and close to the central park so it’s great for families with kids.

 A Kalk Bay institution, Kalky’s sits right on the harbour and is known to serve up fresh fish and chips in a relaxed and unpretentious setting.
 You can take your own wine and relax with the family while watching the local fishermen haul in their latest catch.

-Olympia is one of the better known places in Kalk Bay and it’s easy to see why.
-This bustling eatery keeps their menu simple with a chalk board with the day’s food on it.
+Olympia is one of the better-known places in Kalk Bay and it’s easy to see why.
+This bustling eatery keeps their menu simple with a chalkboard with the day’s food on it.
 Everything is prepared from scratch and portions are large.
 The setting is rustic and the staff are friendly.
 The space is small and popular so get there early to secure a table.
 Around the corner from this eatery is the famous bakery with the red door.
 Here you can buy all the yummy pastries served at Olympia plus pick up some delicious Truth coffee.

 Well known for its live music offering, the Brass Bell Restaurant and Bikini Bar offers up something for everyone.
 There are various ways to enjoy what this establishment offers.
 The Brass Bell Grill is the main restaurant area and seats 60.
-The elevated Captains Deck offers the same menu as the Grill but with a bird’s eye view of the ocean.
+The elevated Captain’s Deck offers the same menu as the Grill but with a bird’s eye view of the ocean.
 The Bikini deck is where the live music unfolds.
 Pop in here for some cocktails and entertainment.

 This restaurant/bar/party venue is well-known on the main Kalk Bay strip.
 It’s been around since 1995 and most nights, all tables are booked.
 The beach bar is a great place for casual drinks while dinner can be had overlooking the ocean.
 This is for those who love a vibey atmosphere, good music and some dancing.

-For some of the best ice-cream in town, pop in to the Ice Café on the main strip in Kalk Bay.
-They make their own ice-cream in all of the best flavours – chocolate, peanut butter, strawberry, ginger, apple, black cherry and brandy, cinnamon and much more.
-All the ice-cream is natural and made with no eggs.
+For some of the best ice cream in town, pop into the Ice Café on the main strip in Kalk Bay.
+They make their own ice cream in all of the best flavours – chocolate, peanut butter, strawberry, ginger, apple, black cherry and brandy, cinnamon and much more.
+All the ice cream is natural and made with no eggs.

-WHERE TO PLAY:
+WHERE TO PLAY